Back to Song Library

 What should I focus on when practicing Lightly Row?

 Start by keeping the note labels and fingering chart in view while you settle the phrase shape.
-Its simple contours make it suitable for first-step rhythm reading and note-location practice.
+Its simple contours make it suitable for first-step rhythm reading, note-location practice, and early classroom or home repetition.
 Use the cleaner melody-only layout to stay focused on timing, fingering, and tone.

 How To Use This Page